 By Mayo Clinic Staff

-But what types of STD testing do you need?
+But what types of STI testing do you need?
 And how often should you be screened?
 The answers depend on your age, your sexual behaviors and other risk factors.

-Here are some guidelines for STD testing for specific sexually transmitted diseases.
+Here are some guidelines for STI testing for specific sexually transmitted infections.

 Chlamydia and gonorrhea

 Get screened annually if: